Tracheal Stenosis

 Diagnosis of Tracheal Stenosis

 The diagnosis is by CT scan of the neck and chest and bronchoscopy.
+A combination of factors is often used to diagnose tracheal stenosis.

 The treatment consists of dilation (stretching) of the narrowed segment by specialized medical balloons or surgery.
 Our unit specializes in this complex procedure and we get patients from all over the country and neighbouring countries.